C2FO/vfs/docs/utils.md

 	// ErrBadRelLocationPath constant is returned when a file path is not relative ErrBadRelLocationPath = "relative location path is invalid - may not include leading slash but must include trailing slash"
+	// TouchCopyMinBufferSize min buffer size used in TouchCopyBuffered in bytes ErrBadPrefix = "prefix is invalid - may not include leading or trailing slashes and may not be empty"
 	// TouchCopyMinBufferSize min buffer size used in TouchCopyBuffered in bytes TouchCopyMinBufferSize = 262144
 )
 ```